| Advocacy

 attend movies, rent videos, or buy books that portray mistreatment of

+animals as anything but wrong.
 For those who might ask why we

 should concern ourselves with the well-being of animals, consider this